-As a teacher you know the skills and attributes used and developed during an Advanced Level course, but do your students recognize that through preparing and delivering a presentation they have developed one of the many skills required by employers?
+As a teacher, you know the skills and attributes used and developed during an Advanced Level course, but do your students recognise that through preparing and delivering a presentation they have developed one of the many skills required by employers?
 There are countless other examples.

 2. “Don’t reinvent the wheel”...

 The curriculum addresses many aspects of employability.
 Talk to colleagues and make an audit of activities that take place every day in school that support the development of employability.
-For example, take history, students learn to research and analyse facts to identify truth and propaganda.
-Being able to think critically and evaluate information is a crucial employability skills.
+For example, take history.
+Students learn to research and analyse facts to identify truth and propaganda.
+Being able to think critically and evaluate information are crucial employability skills.

 Encourage students to demonstrate they can take responsibility for their own learning and development by taking a MOOC (Massive Open Online Course).